 **Sales contests are not prohibited as long as the firm discloses properly, but centering a contest around recommending one specific product or type of security creates a bad incentive structure.
 Firms should not engage in these types of competitions.

-This one is simple - broker-dealers must:
+This one is straightforward.
+Broker-dealers must:

 Establish, maintain, and enforce written policies and procedures reasonably designed to achieve compliance with Regulation BI